chat-to-learn-japanese

 We also recommend that you don’t go in as an absolute beginner.
 The chatting partners you find will be happy to help, but they’re usually just regular people, not teachers.

 Do some learning on your own first, complete some beginner’s classes, learn with videos or do both.
-Several programs offer language learning videos, including FluentU which pairs Japanese media clips with interactive subtitles and various other learning tools.
+Several programs offer language learning videos, including FluentU which pairs Japanese media clips with learning tools.

 How to Find a Good Japanese Chatting Partner